-According to the provisions of The Sale of Credit Facilities and Related Matters Laws of 2015 to 2022 (Ν.169(Ι)/2015, Ν.86(Ι)/2018 and Ν.129(Ι)/2022), (the “Law”), any legal person intending to assume the activity of the acquisition of credit facilities in the Republic of Cyprus, or assume the management of a portfolio of credit facilities in the Republic of Cyprus, is obliged to obtain the prior approval of the Central Bank of Cyprus (“CBC”).
-It is hereby clarified that according to the provisions of sections 3-(2)(a) and (b) of the Law, the following credit facilities are excluded from the Law’s scope: (a) credit facilities governed by the Laws of other member states or third countries, (b) credit facilities which are transferred according to the provisions of The Securitisation Law or The Law for the Transfer of Banking Business and Collateral.
+According to the provisions of The Sale of Credit Facilities and Related Matters Laws of 2015 to 2022 (Ν.169(Ι)/2015, Ν.86(Ι)/2018 and Ν.129(Ι)/2022), (the “Law”), any legal person intending to assume the activity of the acquisition of credit facilities in the Republic of Cyprus, or assume the servicing of a portfolio of credit facilities in the Republic of Cyprus, is obliged to obtain the prior approval of the Central Bank of Cyprus (“CBC”).
+It is hereby clarified that according to the provisions of sections 3-(2)(a) and (b) of the Law, the following credit facilities are excluded from the Law’s scope: (a) credit facilities governed by the legislation of other member states or third countries, (b) credit facilities which are transferred according to the provisions of The Securitisation Law or The Law for the Transfer of Banking Business and Collateral.

-Notwhistanding the above, according to the provisions of the Law, the following legal persons are permitted to engage in the activity of acquiring of credit facilities without obtaining the prior approval of the CBC: (a) credit institutions authorised by the CBC; (b) credit institutions that are authorised and supervised by the competent authority of another member state that have the right to provide services or to establish a branch in the Republic of Cyprus; (c) financial institutions, which are subsidiaries of credit institutions incorporated in a member state that has the right to provide services or to establish a branch in the Republic of Cyprus.
+Αccording to the provisions of the Law, the following legal persons are permitted to engage in the activity of acquiring credit facilities without obtaining the prior approval of the CBC: (a) credit institutions authorised by the CBC; (b) credit institutions that are authorised and supervised by the competent authority of another member state that have the right to provide services or to establish a branch in the Republic of Cyprus; (c) financial institutions, which are subsidiaries of credit institutions incorporated in a member state that has the right to provide services or to establish a branch in the Republic of Cyprus.

-Authorisation for the operation of a Credit Acquiring Company (“CAC”) will only be granted to legal persons that have been incorporated in the Republic of Cyprus, provided that the CBC is satisfied, inter-alia, that: these legal persons are in a position to fully comply with the provisions of the Law; they are able to maintain at all times a minimum paid up share capital of €100.000; their shareholders and directors meet the criteria of fitness and probity; they have an organisational structure that enables them to provide services in accordance with the provisions of the Law; and their planned operations do not raise concerns regarding financial stability in the Republic of Cyprus.
+CBC grants a licence for acquiring credit facilities only to legal persons that have been incorporated in the Republic of Cyprus, provided that it is satisfied, inter-alia, that: these legal persons are in a position to fully comply with the provisions of the Law; they are able to maintain at all times a minimum paid up share capital of €100.000; their shareholders and directors meet the criteria of fitness and probity; they have an organisational structure that enables them to provide services in accordance with the provisions of the Law; and their planned operations do not raise any concerns that the financial stability of the Republic of Cyprus will be negatively affected.

-A legal person that intends to establish a CAC or operate as a Credit Servicer in the Republic of Cyprus, may submit to the CBC an application with the accompanying documents specified in sections 5 and 4(A) of the Law, respectively, and in paragraph 5 of The Authorisation and Supervision of Credit Acquiring Companies and Credit Servicers Directives of 2020 and 2022.
+A legal person that intends to establish a Credit Acquiring Company (“CAC”) or operate as a Credit Servicer in the Republic of Cyprus, may submit to the CBC an application with the accompanying documents specified in sections 5 and 4(A) of the Law, respectively, and in paragraph 5 of The Authorisation and Supervision of Credit Acquiring Companies and Credit Servicers Directives of 2020 and 2022.
 The CBC also issued The Governance and Management Arrangements of Credit Acquiring Companies and Credit Servicers Directives of 2020 and 2022, which should be read together with The Authorisation and Supervision of Credit Acquiring Companies and Credit Servicers Directives of 2020 and 2022.
-The Directives were issued by the CBC under the powers vested in it by the provisions of the Law in order to regulate, inter alia, the procedures for granting an authorisation by virtue of the provisions of the Law, the criteria for the fitness and probity of shareholders, directors and key function holders, the internal organisation and governance of the CAC and Credit Servicers and the outsourcing of operational functions to third parties.
+The Directives were issued by the CBC under the powers vested in it by the provisions of the Law in order to regulate, inter alia, the procedures for granting authorisation to operate as a CAC or a Credit Servicer and the internal organisation and governance of the CAC and Credit Servicers and the outsourcing of operational functions to third parties.

 Legal persons interested in obtaining an authorisation to operate a CAC or operate as a Credit Servicer must complete form No. CAC/Q1 titled “Application for the granting of authorisation as a Credit Acquiring Company under Section 5(1) or as a Credit Servicer Under Section 4A(1) of the Sale of Credit Facilities and Other Related Issues Laws of 2015 to 2022” and submit it to the CBC.

-Legal persons seeking to acquire directly or indirectly a non-qualifying holding of 5% or more in an applicant company, which wishes to obtain an authorisation as a CAC or a Credit Servicer should also complete form No. CAC/Q2, mentioned above, and, submit it to the CBC.
+Legal persons seeking to acquire directly or indirectly a non-qualifying holding in a CAC or a Credit Servicer should complete form No. CAC/Q2, mentioned above, and, submit it to the CBC, only in case they are amongst the 20 largest shareholders or have obtained a holding of 5% or more.

-Direct and indirect controllers (natural persons) of the applicant seeking to acquire a “qualifying holding” in a CAC or a Credit Servicer must complete form No. CAC/Q3, titled “Questionnaire for Direct and Indirect Shareholders (Natural Persons) seeking to acquire a holding in a Credit Acquiring Company or a Credit Servicer” and submit it to the CBC.
+Natural persons seeking to acquire directly or indirectly a “qualifying holding” in a CAC or a Credit Servicer must complete form No. CAC/Q3, titled “Questionnaire for Direct and Indirect Shareholders (Natural Persons) and submit it to the CBC.

-Natural persons seeking to acquire directly or indirectly a non-qualifying holding of 5% or more in an applicant company, which wishes to obtain an authorisation as a CAC or a Credit Servicer, should, also, complete form No. CAC/Q3, mentioned above, and, submit it to the CBC.
+Natural persons seeking to acquire directly or indirectly a non-qualifying holding in a CAC or a Credit Servicer, should complete form No. CAC/Q3, mentioned above, and, submit it to the CBC only in case they are amongst the 20 largest shareholders or have obtained a holding of 5% or more.

 Prior to the submission of an application, prospective applicants are advised to refer to the below list of common errors observed in applications in order for these to be avoided: